-Sometimes i face some difficulty wherein the illness seems complex.
-In such a case, I recommend the patient to see senior Ayurveda Doctors at National Institute of Ayurveda, Jaipur or Dr. Sarvepalli Radhakrishnan Rajasthan Ayurved University, Jodhpur.
+Sometimes I face some difficulty wherein the illness seems complex.
+In such a case, I recommend the patient to see senior Ayurveda Doctors at the National Institute of Ayurveda, Jaipur, or Dr. Sarvepalli Radhakrishnan Rajasthan Ayurved University, Jodhpur.

 How effective is traditional medicine as a cure in your experience?